-The village of Belessa was brought to the attention of Pathways and the JDC through the story of a then 10-year-old girl, Zemene Tiget, who receives life-saving surgery from Dr. Rick Hodes, medical director of the JDC and medical internist.
-Five years after her surgery, Zemene returns to her village, Belessa, to visit her family and friends.
-Zemene’s precocious nature, passion for life in the face of overwhelming adversity, and desire to give back to her community through her dream of a “real school” for her village resonated deeply with Pathways and the JDC, making it the perfect collaborative project.
+The village of Belessa was brought to the attention of Pathways through the story of then 10-year-old Zemene Tiget, who received life-saving surgery from Dr. Rick Hodes.
+Zemene’s precocious nature, passion for life in the face of overwhelming adversity, and the desire to give back to her community through the dream of a “real school” for her village resonated deeply with Pathways and the JDC, making it a perfect collaborative project.
 The plague in the school commemorating this achievement will say “In honor of Zemene, a brave young woman and Dr. Rick Hodes who saved her.
 Funded by the generous support of Pathways to Children; Minneapolis, Minnesota, USA.”